mentoc3000/synth-lessons/analog/lesson-01-oscillator-waveforms.md

 - **What to listen for**: The main lead melody that repeats throughout
 - **Character**: Punchy, focused, with a distinctive "hollow" quality
-- **Why it works**: The square wave's odd harmonics give it a unique character that's both present and not overly bright
+- **Why it works**: The lead sound has square wave-like characteristics - punchy with odd harmonics, giving it a unique character

 **Song**: "Blue Monday" by New Order

 - **What to listen for**: The bass line that drives the song
 - **Character**: Deep, punchy, with a woody quality
-- **Why it works**: Square waves provide excellent bass foundation without the harshness of sawtooth
+- **Why it works**: The bass has square wave-like characteristics - punchy and focused, providing excellent foundation

 ### Triangle Wave in Action

 **Song**: "Chameleon" by Herbie Hancock

-- **What to listen for**: The soft, mellow lead sounds in the intro and throughout
+- **What to listen for**: The smooth, mellow lead sounds in the intro and throughout
 - **Character**: Smooth, flute-like, gentle
-- **Why it works**: Triangle waves provide presence without harshness, perfect for jazz and fusion
+- **Why it works**: The lead sounds have triangle wave-like characteristics - smooth and musical, perfect for jazz and fusion

 **Song**: "I Feel Love" by Donna Summer

-- **What to listen for**: The soft, pulsing bass sounds
+- **What to listen for**: The smooth, pulsing bass sounds
 - **Character**: Deep, smooth, with a gentle attack
-- **Why it works**: Triangle waves can provide bass foundation while maintaining a softer, more musical character
+- **Why it works**: The bass has triangle wave-like characteristics - smooth and musical, providing foundation while maintaining a softer character

 ### Sine Wave in Action

 **Song**: "One More Time" by Daft Punk

-- **What to listen for**: The deep, pure bass sounds that underpin the track
+- **What to listen for**: The deep, clean bass elements that underpin the track
-- **Character**: Pure, mellow, fundamental frequency only
+- **Character**: Deep, clean, with minimal harmonic content
-- **Why it works**: Sine waves provide the cleanest possible bass foundation without any harmonic content to muddy the mix
+- **Why it works**: The bass has characteristics similar to sine waves - clean and fundamental, providing a solid foundation

 **Song**: "Strobe" by Deadmau5

-- **What to listen for**: The soft, pure pad sounds in the intro
+- **What to listen for**: The soft, mellow pad sounds in the intro
-- **Character**: Clean, mellow, without any harshness
+- **Character**: Clean, mellow, with minimal harmonic complexity
-- **Why it works**: Sine waves are perfect for creating soft, ambient textures
+- **Why it works**: The pads have sine wave-like characteristics - soft and pure, perfect for ambient textures

 ## Key Takeaways